sahinidisa/tiympc.github.io/about.markdown

 permalink: /about/
 ---

-Content discussed includes (but is not limited to) economics, finance, investing, entrepreneurship, product management, marketing, strategy, philosophy, and history.
+Content discussed includes (but is not limited to) economics, finance, investing, entrepreneurship, product management, marketing, strategy, philosophy, sociology, and history.